Dagmar Havlová: Early life

 Havlová was born to Markéta Veškrnová and harmonist Karel Veškrna on 22 March 1953 in Brno.
 She graduated from the Brno Conservatory in 1971.
 In 1975, she graduated with the title of "Magister artis" (equivalent to Master of Fine Arts) from the Janáček Academy of Musical Arts.
+In 1976 she married her first husband Radvít Novák, with whom she has a daughter, Nina.
+The marriage lasted five years.